Field Experience: Sites

 Phone: 919-383-2653

-Site description: The Duke University Medical Center Archives (DUMCA) is a small (4 FTE) archival repository that collects records pertaining to the history of Duke Medicine.
+Site description: The Duke University Medical Center & Archives (DUMCA) is a small (3 FTE) archival repository that collects records pertaining to the history of Duke Medicine.
 Most of the collections are from the 20th century and are paper-based.
 Compliance with HIPAA is required.
 DUMCA is a department of the Duke University Medical Center Library but is located off-site.
 Free parking is available.
-DUMCA does not have funding to pay interns.
+The application process begins in April with the internship beginning in July.

-Tasks: Arrangement and description of archival collections, data entry into Archivists’ Toolkit, some digitization.
-Opportunities for abstracting oral history transcripts are also available.
+Tasks: Arrangement and description of archival collections, data entry into collection management database, some digitization.

 Duke University, Perkins Library